info + protocol

 The amount of capsules you get if you are choosing to encapsulate varies depending on the size of your placenta.
 You can likely expect between 100-200 pills.

-The placenta service will be processed and prepared in about 48-72 hours.
+The placenta service will be processed and prepared and ready for delivery in about 48-96 hours.
 I will call you to arrange a drop off time and place.

 If I am not attending your birth and postpartum meetings as doula or midwife in training there will be a $50 pick up and delivery fee.